-Our long-term growth and performance strategy, depicted in the graphic below, seeks sustained organic growth through expanding our served markets and enhancing our market access.
+Our long-term growth and performance business strategy seeks sustained organic growth through, among other things, expanding our served markets and enhancing our market access.
 We have developed a strong productivity culture that has allowed us to reinvest in organic growth.
 We believe that our employees' knowledge of our customers, their applications, and our technology is a key factor that makes this strategy work.
-We also believe that it is important to align the compensation of our leadership with this strategy and therefore we choose the factors in our short and long-term incentive plans, among other things, to focus the management team's efforts in the areas that measure and are critical to the success of this strategy.
+We also believe that it is important to align the compensation of our leadership with this strategy and therefore we choose the factors in our short and long-term incentives plans, among other things, to focus the management team's efforts in the areas that are critical to the success of this strategy.

-Under the supervision of the Compensation and Management Development Committee of our Board of Directors (the Compensation Committee), we have developed and implemented compensation plans, programs and policies intended to attract and retain executive talent and "pay for performance", including the creation of shareowner value.
+The quality of our leadership has a direct impact on our performance, and with the oversight of the Compensation Committee, we offer compensation plans, programs and policies intended to attract and retain executive talent and "pay for performance," including the creation of shareowner value.
 Our compensation programs include base salary, annual incentive compensation, long-term incentives, defined benefit and defined contribution pension plans and a limited perquisite package.